QANTM/QANTM/README.md

   - Starting from simple Python project to process news report data, interests on fundamentals grows on me.

-  - The concepts of OOP, UML, Data Structure all suddenly jam-packed to my world.
+  - The concepts of OOP, UML, Multithreading... all suddenly jam-packed to my world.

+  - Then I delve deeper and deeper on data structure, algorithms, operating system and computer architecture...

-  - Indeed it's a long way, but I proceed.
+  - Indeed it's a long way, but I will proceed.

 # 📫Contact Information
   I sincerely hold tremendous desire to communicate with different minds and explore brand-new area.
 If you'd like to reach out for me, here is my contact information: